 5. Thaddeus Kosciuszko National Memorial, Philadelphia, Pennsylvania.
 Thomas Jefferson called Kosciuszko "as pure a son of liberty, as I have ever known."
-The Polish freedom fighter was a key helper in fortifying the waterfront at Fort Mercer during the Civil War, and he continued to help many other fortification projects.
+The Polish freedom fighter was a key helper in fortifying the waterfront at Fort Mercer during the Revolutionary War, and he continued to help many other fortification projects.
 Kosciuszko was even chief engineer of the fortification at West Point, New York, now the esteemed military academy.
 Uncover a bit of unappreciated U.S. history at his home.

 6. Bering Land Bridge National Preserve, Shishmaref, Alaska.
 Just over 2,500 visitors witnessed the beauty of this park in 2012.
 The rest of us missed the hot springs, ancient lava flows, and large array of wildlife in this wilderness.
 More than 10,000 years ago, this was where people crossed from East Asia into North America.
 While the landscape has changed, the land bridge holds an important place in the stories of America's past and beauty of its present.